AstroLudwig/Machine-Learning---Galaxy-Classifications/README.md

 To create the neural net, I used Sci-Kit learn on the advice of Dr. Renée Hložek.
 Sci-Kit learn comes with the anaconda installation and was happily already on my computer.
 Specifically, I used the [MLPClassifier](https://scikit-learn.org/stable/modules/neural_networks_supervised.html#classification) which 'implements a multi-layer perceptron (MLP) algorithm that trains using Backpropagation.'
 ### Architecture
 > The architecture of the network is therefore N:2N:2N:3.

 Keeping with this scheme, I had 11 parameters so I used 22 by 22 hidden layers.

 ## Evaluate Results
-# Bookmark
-Stopped at describing the second set of parameters.